-> Working hours vary and are job-specific but typically are around 40 hours a week.
+You'll typically work around 40 hours a week.
 You may need to work extra and unsocial hours to meet deadlines or resolve design difficulties.
-Some jobs offer flexible working.
+Some jobs offer flexible working or shift patterns.

 What to expect

-- You may be located in a production plant, workshop, office, laboratory, factory or on site, or possibly a mixture of several of these.
+- You may work in a production plant, workshop, office, laboratory or factory, or a mixture of several of these.
 Depending on the location, conditions can be hot, dusty or cramped.

-- There are good opportunities for working overseas, particularly in the oil, petrochemical and power sectors, large consulting firms and large building contractors.
+- There are good opportunities to work overseas, particularly in the oil, petrochemical and power sectors, large consulting firms and large building contractors.
 This could be either an overseas posting with a multinational employer or by applying for a job based overseas.

 - power and energy engineering.